Résumé of David B. Lamkins

 (September 1994 through September 1995)

-Analysis and design of expert systems for telecommunications.
+Analysis and design of knowledge-based systems for telecommunications.

 Motorola Codex (1984 to August 1994)